 Dr. Anderson and his team are proud to say that 200 more Hondurans can now see again.
-Erik Anderson MD, an Englewood Based Ophthalmologist, recently completed a Cataract and Corneal Surgery Mission trip to San Pedro Sula, Honduras where he focused on treating cataract blindness and disability.
+Erik Anderson MD, a Denver and Englewood Based Ophthalmologist, recently completed a Cataract and Corneal Surgery Mission trip to San Pedro Sula, Honduras where he focused on treating cataract blindness and disability.

 Dr. Anderson was struck by the sheer volume of blind cataract patients in Honduras.
 According to a recent World Health Organization (WHO) report, vision loss from cataracts is responsible for 51% of global blindness.
 Honduras is no exception and Dr. Anderson found a considerable backlog of patients given there are 160,000 Hondurans blind from the condition.

 A cataract is a clouding of the natural lens which sits behind the iris.
 Although cataracts are easily removed surgically, multiple barriers exist in Honduras including a lack of cataract surgeons and surgical supplies.